-Some congressional seats, state offices and constitutional amendments may be included on the ballot.Find Your Representatives
+Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-Early Voting Dates: Apr.
-27th to May 15th
+Early Voting Dates: Dec.
+14th to Dec.
+31st

-You can vote in-person (called “Advanced Voting”) from April 27th to May 15th at locations designated by your county.
+You can vote in-person (called “Advanced Voting”) from December 14th to December 31st at locations designated by your county.
 No excuse required.

 Absentee ballot applications open 180 days prior to the election.
 No excuse is required to request a by-mail ballot.